bbauska/Anti-Project2025/anti.md

 Reserve.
 Both the 2012 and 2016 GOP platforms urged the establishment of a commission to consider the feasibility of a return to the gold standard, and in October 2022, Representative Alexander Mooney (R-WV) introduced a bill to restore the gold standard.”
-[Federal Reserve, Project 2025 accessed 6/24/24] Project 2025 proposes limiting the Federal Reserve’s lending capacities.
+[Federal Reserve, Project 2025 accessed 6/24/24]

+Project 2025 proposes limiting the Federal Reserve’s lending capacities.
 “Curb the Fed’s excessive last-resort lending practices.
 These practices are directly responsible for “too big to fail” and the institutionalization of moral hazard in our financial system.”
 [Federal Reserve, Project 2025 accessed 6/24/24]

 Project 2025 proposes limiting the Federal Reserve’s independence.
 “In essence, because of its vastly expanded discretionary powers with respect to monetary and regulatory policy, the Fed lacks both operational effectiveness and political independence.
 To protect the Federal Reserve’s independence and to improve monetary policy outcomes, Congress should limit its mandate to the sole objective of stable money.”
-[Federal Reserve, Project 2025 accessed 6/24/24] Project 2025: “Appoint a commission to explore the mission of the Federal Reserve, alternatives to the Federal Reserve system, and the nation’s financial regulatory apparatus.”
 [Federal Reserve, Project 2025 accessed 6/24/24]

+Project 2025: “Appoint a commission to explore the mission of the Federal Reserve, alternatives to the Federal Reserve system, and the nation’s financial regulatory apparatus.”
+[Federal Reserve, Project 2025 accessed 6/24/24]
 SEC, CFTC and CFPB

 Project 2025 called the CFPB “unconstitutional” and argued for Congress to abolish it.
 “The CFPB is a highly politicized, damaging, and utterly unaccountable federal agency.
 It is unconstitutional.

-119
 Congress should abolish the CFPB and reverse Dodd–Frank Section 1061, thus returning the consumer protection function of the CFPB to banking regulators and the Federal Trade Commission.”
-[Financial Regulatory Agencies, Project 2025, accessed 6/24/24] CAP Analysis on Project 2025 and the SEC, CFTC, and CFPB Substantially weaken or eliminate restrictions on companies selling shares to the public without making any reliable disclosures.
+[Financial Regulatory Agencies, Project 2025, accessed 6/24/24]

+<h3>CAP Analysis on Project 2025 and the SEC, CFTC, and CFPB</h3>
+Substantially weaken or eliminate restrictions on companies selling shares to the public without making any reliable disclosures.
 CAP released a report this year about the extensive harms to investors and the public of the growing exemptions from the public company reporting framework.

-Consequences:
-●
+<h3>Consequences:</h3>
-These changes would greatly reduce the number of disclosures that companies make to investors.
+● These changes would greatly reduce the number of disclosures that companies make to investors.
-●
-Capital would be more likely to remain invested in fossil fuel assets and much less likely to flow to renewable energy because investors (and the public) would lack information about which companies are high emission.
+● Capital would be more likely to remain invested in fossil fuel assets and much less likely to flow to renewable energy because investors (and the public) would lack information about which companies are high emission.
-●
-Financial institutions would continue to provide loans to and invest in fossil fuel and other high emission industries.
+● Financial institutions would continue to provide loans to and invest in fossil fuel and other high emission industries.

 The section on the CFTC would take a very pro-cryptocurrency approach by recommending changes that would essentially provide a separate, light regulatory regime for crypto.

-Consequences:
-●
+<h3>Consequences:</h3>
-The scams, money laundering, and financing of Russia and terrorism that have already been occurring through the use of anonymous crypto transactions will get much worse.
+● The scams, money laundering, and financing of Russia and terrorism that have already been occurring through the use of anonymous crypto transactions will get much worse.
-●
-Americans who invest in crypto will be harmed and could lose their life savings if they invest them in crypto assets, just like when FTX collapsed.
+● Americans who invest in crypto will be harmed and could lose their life savings if they invest them in crypto assets, just like when FTX collapsed.

 Supports the reasoning of the 5th Circuit, which said the CFPB’s funding was unconstitutional.
 SCOTUS will hear oral arguments on October 3 of this year.
 CAP is planning an event on September 28 specifically about this case and the extensive consumer protection statutes overseen by the agency and